-We will try to answer the question in this article.
+We will try to answer the present question in this article.

 In the present article, we will try to understand why extracting DNA is difficult in the plant cell.
 Also, the core value of the article is the CTAB method for plant DNA extraction.

-DNA is the same in all living organisms, made up of Adenine, Thymine, Cytosine and Guanine.
-The backbone of the DNA is made up the phosphate while the hydrogen bond joins two opposite strands.
+The DNA is identical in all living organisms, made up of Adenine, Thymine, Cytosine and Guanine.
+The backbone of the DNA is made up a phosphate while the hydrogen bond joins two opposite strands.

-Some of the organelles such as mitochondria, endoplasmic reticulum, nucleus and nuclear envelope etc are the same in all types of tissue but the structure and the composition are different in different cells.
+Some of the organelles such as mitochondria, endoplasmic reticulum, nucleus and Golgi body etc are similar in all types of tissue but the structure and the composition are different in different cells.
 Also, each cell serves a different function in different tissue.

 Majorly, two factors are responsible for the difficulties in the plant DNA extraction:

-- The difference in the structure of the cell
+- The difference in the structure of the plant cell

 - The component of the plant cell